Quantum dot solar cell

-A quantum dot solar cell (QDSC) is a solar cell design that uses quantum dots as the absorbing photovoltaic material.
+A quantum dot solar cell (QDSC) is a solar cell design that uses quantum dots as the captivating photovoltaic material.
 It attempts to replace bulk materials such as silicon, copper indium gallium selenide (CIGS) or cadmium telluride (CdTe).
-Quantum dots have bandgaps that are tunable across a wide range of energy levels by changing their size.
+Quantum dots have bandgaps that are adjustable across a wide range of energy levels by changing their size.
 In bulk materials, the bandgap is fixed by the choice of material(s).
 This property makes quantum dots attractive for multi-junction solar cells, where a variety of materials are used to improve efficiency by harvesting multiple portions of the solar spectrum.

 As of 2022, efficiency exceeds 18.1%.
 Quantum dot solar cells have the potential to increase the maximum attainable thermodynamic conversion efficiency of solar photon conversion up to about 66% by utilizing hot photogenerated carriers to produce higher photovoltages or higher photocurrents.

+Typical quantum dots solar cells consist of a glass substrate followed by a transparent electrically conducting indium tin oxide(ITO) that allows light to penetrate the solar cell.
+It also contains a conducting polymer, poly(3,4-ethylenedioxythiophene) polystyrene sulfonate (PEDOT:PSS), to enroll as electron blocker and hole injector to the ITO layer.
+Finally, quantum dots(QDs) such as cadmium selenide along with poly(3-hexylthiophene) (P3HT) are used between the metal cathode and the conductive polymer layer to ensure optimal function.